-With free tools like VidIQ or TubeBuddy, you as a viewer or YouTuber, can see the exact number of likes and dislikes a video has received directly in the search results.
-This can be useful for viewers to see if the video is going to answer the question sufficiently (and if it’s worthwhile to click through).
+Before YouTube removed the number of dislikes from videos, you used to be able to use free tools like VidIQ or TubeBuddy to see the exact number of likes a video has received directly in the search results.
+This was useful for viewers to see if the video was going to answer the question sufficiently (and if it was worthwhile to click through).

-For YouTubers doing keyword research, this is also a useful way to find videos that you could outrank because the viewers aren’t satisfied with the content and you can create something better (P.s. check the comments to see what people aren’t happy with specifically).
-For more YouTube keyword research tools, I’ve put together a list of the very best, check it out here.
+For YouTubers doing keyword research, this was also a useful way to find videos that you could outrank because the viewers weren’t satisfied with the content and you can create something better.

 Can YouTubers see who subscribed to their channel?